cyrusae/deckdater/README.md

 Uses Scryfall data.

-A copy of this page with inline explanations for a non-tech audience can be found as `READMORE.md`.
+A copy of this page with inline explanations for a non-tech audience can be found next to this file as `READMORE.md`.

 ## interface